(1) The definition of “controller” in Article 4(7) of the [UK GDPR] has effect subject to—

 (a) for purposes for which it is required by an enactment to be processed, and

 (b) by means by which it is required by an enactment to be processed,

-the person on whom the obligation to process the data is imposed by the enactment (or, if different, one of the enactments) is the controller.
+the person on whom the obligation to process the data is imposed by the enactment (or, if different, one of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.